Jafar-Hussein/Kafka-Spring-webservice/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-%23009639?style=for-the-badge&logo=spring&logoColor=white)

 ## Description
-This apllication was made for the reason of wanting to have a movie list for a movie night marathon were users want to binge watch a lot of movies.<br>
+This apllication was made for the reason of wanting to have a movie list for a movie night marathon where users want to binge watch a lot of movies.
-The project integrates kafka with the database MongoDb to save the data.
+The project integrates kafka with the database MongoDb to save the data and lets the user print out the lift from the kafka server topic.

 ## Table of Contents